 7. Seek Professional Help

 If you've tried all of the above methods and are still unable to recover the deleted worksheet, consider seeking professional help from a data recovery specialist.
-These experts have specialized tools and techniques for recovering data from damaged or corrupted storage devices.
+Practically speaking, these experts have specialized tools and techniques for recovering data from damaged or corrupted storage devices.
 While professional data recovery services can be expensive, they may be the only option if the data is critical and cannot be recovered by other means.

 8. Preventative Measures